 Karl Shackelford, M.Div

-Karl is a Board Certified Clinical Chaplain, CPSP Counselor that specializes in grief counseling.
+Karl is a Board Certified Clinical Chaplain, CPSP Counselor who specializes in grief counseling.
 Karl has partnered with the Richard Lambert Foundation Family Grief & Healing Center since 2014, by leading the centers grief workshops, seminars, monthly support groups and seeing new clients for grief counseling.
-Karl has been a Clinical Chaplain and Educator at the Denver Hospice for 9 years and has a passion to help people through their grief journey.
+Karl has has worked for the Denver Hospice for 10 years and has a passion to help people through their grief journey most recently as a Grief Counselor.
 Karl will address your loss with sensitivity and compassion.
 He has been counseling teens and adults for 30 years and in his private practice Peaks and Creeks Life Development, Karl is highly experienced in grief and loss, relationship issues, individual and couples therapy and pre-marital counseling.
 We are thankful to have Karl on our team.

 -Master of Divinity, Southwestern Theological Seminary